Bridging the Gap: Integrating Modern HMR into Old Rails Apps

 </head>

 Note the use of <%= vite_client_tag %>.
-This specific tag is crucial — it injects the WebSocket client that listens for HMR updates from the Vite development server.
+This specific tag is crucial – it injects the WebSocket client that listens for HMR updates from the Vite development server9.

 To benefit from HMR, we must run both the Rails server and the Vite development server.
-The vite install command creates a bin/dev script that uses Foreman — or similar tools — to run both processes simultaneously.
+The vite install command creates a bin/vite executable for running the Vite development server.
+To run both servers concurrently, developers typically:8

 When you load your application in the browser, you will see the Alice Blue background.
 If you change the background color in application.css and save the file, the browser will update almost immediately – without a full page reload.